 8. Recognize/reward the employees involved in the change

-Can you imagine the potential for confusion, resistance and eventual failure, if you don’t have the support and buy-in of your management team?
+Just imagine the potential for confusion, resistance and eventual failure, if you don’t have the support and buy-in of your management team.

 5. Implement a communication plan